liveoak-io/liveoak-example-chat-android/README.md

 If installed correctly you should be able to access the UPS Admin console at http://myhost:myport/unifiedpush-server-0.10.1 [Default admin password is '123'].

 Note: since you will be running the application on an external device you will want to bind the UPS server to location that the external device can access.
-If you are running both the liveoak example and the UPS server on the same machine, you will want to have them running on separate ports.
+If you are running both the LiveOak example and the UPS server on the same machine, you will want to have them running on separate ports.
 The easiest way to do this is to specify -Djboss.socket.binding.port-offset=1 when starting the UPS server.
 This will start the wild fly instance on port 8081 instead of 8080.

 2) [Configure this instance for Google Cloud Messaging support](http://aerogear.org/docs/guides/aerogear-push-android/google-setup)
   - Visit the [Google Developer Console](https://console.developers.google.com)